nicoeinsidler/pigor/README.md

 - verbose mode on/off
 - getting PIGOR ready for shipment by creating a setup.py
 - better display of self.pcov
+- separation between pure functions and functions with context (methods)
+- auto comment decorator for functions
+- use decorators to auto register fit functions with their input argument list

 ## How to Install